aloksingh72/Frontend/HTML/readme.md

 *** note :- jisme agar https aata hai path is absolute path -->

+Dated->06/08/2024

  # Html HyperlINKS
 it is used to link or connect the different doceuments to our web /html pages.
 ##STEPS TO CREATE THE HYPERLINKS
-1. First we have to mark the content to mark the content we use anchor tag (<a></a>) It is a container tag.
+1. First we have to mark the content, to mark the content we use anchor tag (<a></a>) It is a container tag.
 2.Monitor the path or location on Hyper refernce where we want user to be redirected we use (hrf) attribute.

 --------absolute path of hyperlinks----------------